Top 40 Kubernetes Interview Questions and Answers for 2025

 31. What do you understand by Cloud controller manager?

 You must have heard about Public, Private and hybrid clouds.
-With the help of cloud infrastructure technologies, you can run Kubernetes on them.
-In the context of Cloud Controller Manager, it is the control panel component that embeds the cloud-specific control logic.
-This process lets you link the cluster into the cloud provider's API and separates the elements that interact with the cloud platform from components that only interact with your cluster.
+Cloud infrastructure technologies help you run Kubernetes on them.
+In the context of Cloud Controller Manager, the control panel component embeds the cloud-specific control logic.
+This process lets you link the cluster to the cloud provider's API and separates the elements that interact with the cloud platform from components that only interact with your cluster.

-This also enables the cloud providers to release the features at a different pace compared to the main Kubernetes project.
+This also enables cloud providers to release the features at a different pace than the main Kubernetes project.
 It is structured using a plugin mechanism and allows various cloud providers to integrate their platforms with Kubernetes.

 32. What is Container resource monitoring?

-This refers to the activity that collects the metrics and tracks the health of containerized applications and microservices environments.
-It helps to improve health and performance and also makes sure that they operate smoothly.
+This refers to the activity that collects metrics and tracks the health of containerized applications and microservices environments.
+It helps to improve their health and performance and ensures that they operate smoothly.

 33. What is the difference between a replica set and a replication controller?